reptar/reptar.github.io/index.md

 ### Open Source

-Yarn is 100% open source.
+Reptar is 100% open source.
 It is for and by the community.

 All contributions are welcome.
-[Contribute today!](https://github.com/yarnjs/yarn)
+[Contribute today!](https://github.com/reptar/reptar)

   </div>
 </section>